haddocking/haddocking.github.io/education/molmod_online/simulation.md

 </a>

 After you open the terminal prompt you notice `username@machine`, where your username is the same as the NMRbox username.
-Every student has their own copy of the course material in `~/EVENTS/2021-UU-MD/molmod/` directory.
+You will find your own copy of the course material in `~/EVENTS/2021-UU-MD/molmod/` directory.
 You can store your data in your *home* directory but we recommend creating a new directory where you will store your data and work in.

 <a class="prompt prompt-cmd">
 Open the terminal and create a directory where you will work in with name of your choice: